Chesapeake Bay: The Sailing Capital of the East

 Title, Register & Insure

-The lender will file the title with their lien noted.
-Title and register the boat through the MD DNR.
-Pay the 5% vessel excise tax at titling.
+The lender files the title with their lien noted.
+Register the boat with your state's boating agency through the local tax collector or DMV.
 Set up insurance before taking delivery.

-New vs. Used Boat Financing in Maryland
+New vs. Used Boat Financing

 Both have advantages.
 Here's how they compare from a financing perspective.